Marriage Takes Us Away

-Hubby and I just got finished planning our fall cruise.
-We’ll set sail in late October right before the hurricane season.
 I so enjoy cruises.
-See, once you have made the decision to climb aboard the cruise ship, there is nothing left to do but enjoy the benefits of your well-planned vacation.
+See, once you’ve made the decision to climb aboard a cruise ship, there is nothing left to do but enjoy the benefits of your well-planned vacation.

-I’ll admit it.
+But, I’ll admit it.
 Some of my cruising experiences have been less than perfect.
-But, those bad experiences didn’t stop me from getting on the next ship.
+However, those bad experiences didn’t stop me from getting on the next ship.

 Doesn’t that remind you of relationSHIPS?
 We don’t give up on our relationSHIPS because of bad experiences or memories from past “ships”.

 How many of us are jumping ship every time the journey is less than perfect – according to our standards and demands?

 We must allow God to work it ALL for our good!

 The first cruise I ever took was a day trip (small ferry boat) from the Florida coast over to the Bahamas.
 At that time, I realized I did not have the stomach to deal with the rocking of the boat.
 Nauseated and dizzy for the entire ride, I vowed to never get on a boat again.